Maybe Accepting Guests

 Countries I’ve Visited

-Albania, Austria, Belgium, Bolivia, Bosnia and Herzegovina, Bulgaria, Cambodia, Colombia, Croatia, Czech Republic, Denmark, Hungary, Indonesia, Italy, Luxembourg, Macedonia, Malaysia, Mongolia, Montenegro, Morocco, Myanmar, Netherlands, Papua New Guinea, Poland, Portugal, Senegal, Serbia, Slovakia, Slovenia, South Korea, Spain, Thailand, Turkey, United Kingdom, United States
+Albania, Austria, Belgium, Bolivia, Bosnia and Herzegovina, Bulgaria, Cambodia, Colombia, Croatia, Czech Republic, Denmark, Hungary, Indonesia, Italy, Kazakhstan, Luxembourg, Macedonia, Malaysia, Mongolia, Montenegro, Morocco, Myanmar, Netherlands, Papua New Guinea, Poland, Portugal, Senegal, Serbia, Slovakia, Slovenia, South Korea, Spain, Thailand, Turkey, United Kingdom, United States

 Countries I’ve Lived In